whoisorioki/dashboard/md/frontend_report.md

 - **Advanced Analytics UI:**
   - *Partial*: Salesperson Leaderboard, Product Line Profitability, and Product Mix UI are not fully implemented or integrated.
 Some components exist but are not fully functional or lack real data integration.
-- **Migration to Apache ECharts:**
+- **Migration to Nivo/ECharts:**
-  - *Partial*: Several chart components (e.g., `TrendChart`, `ProductPerformanceChart`, `BranchProductHeatmap`) still use Recharts.
-Migration to ECharts is incomplete, and some features (e.g., advanced tooltips, interactivity) are missing in ECharts versions.
+  - *Partial*: Several chart components are still being migrated from Recharts.
+Migration to Nivo/ECharts is in progress, and some features (e.g., advanced tooltips, interactivity) may be missing in the new versions.
 - **Role-Based Access Control (RBAC) & Authentication:**
   - *False*: No authentication or RBAC is implemented in the frontend.
 All pages and data are accessible without login or role checks.
 - **Accessibility:**